 Meet the new mutants

 What makes the variants concerning is not where they come from, but the mutations they contain.
 Small changes in the structure of the virus, like say the alteration of a certain spike protein, can make the virus bind more easily to the host body.
-Currently, we are keeping an eye on three notable variants of COVID-19: The UK, South Africa, and Brazil variants.
+Currently we are keeping an eye on these notable variants of COVID-19.

 Staying safe in the race between Variants and Vaccines

 Lowering transmission is key.
 Fewer infections mean less opportunity for the virus to evolve and mutate.
 We achieve fewer infections by vaccinating as many people as we can swiftly while maintaining a strong prevention practice.
-Last year we rushed to flatten the curb of new infections, now we want to flatten the curb of new variants.
+Last year we rushed to flatten the curve of new infections, now we want to flatten the curve of new variants.

-There is concern that the South Africa variant will reduce the efficacy of vaccinations.
-With the P.1 Brazil strain more studies are needed to understand how it makes itself unrecognizable by antibodies.
-Without an antibody response, we could become even more infectious because our body's defense system has no idea a dangerous new threat just moved in.
+There is concern that the Beta variant will reduce the efficacy of vaccinations.
+With the Gamma strain more studies are needed to understand how it makes itself unrecognizable by antibodies.
+Without an antibody response we could become even more infectious because our bodies defense system has no idea a dangerous new threat just moved in.

 The good news is that vaccines are highly effective at reducing the severity of illness even among the variant strains.
-Also, vaccines can be updated and adjusted.
+Vaccines can also be updated and adjusted.
 We could be a booster away from highly effective protection.